adrianpal123/Research-Practice---Skin-Lesions-Classification/README.md

 More Refactoring + More Performance Matrics + Storing Results in Txt files.

 Week 7:
-Performance metrics for 10-50-100 epochs tested for more pre-trained and custom models
+Performance metrics for 10-50-100 epochs tested for more pre-trained and custom models.

+Week 8:
+Testing out stand-alone Trained NNs, without any custom layers/hyperparameter tuning. better results for custom NN.